 Columbus Public Health will conduct inspections at events.
-Adequate hand washing facilities, water for cleaning, and containers for wastewater, grease and ash must be provided to food vendors for all events.
-Inspectors also require each vendor to have food storage units that can maintain appropriate temperatures (see Temporary Food Service Application guidelines for details).
+They will inspect for adequate hand washing facilities, proper hot and cold holding of food, a set-up to wash, rinse and sanitize dishes, as well as containers for wastewater, grease and ash.
+Inspectors also require each vendor to have food storage units that can maintain appropriate temperatures (please see Temporary Food Service Application guidelines for details).